 ITIL-FOUNDATION · Question #317

-The correct answer is D: Neither of the above.
+The correct answer is D. Neither of the above.
 Both recommendations violate ITIL Service Level Management good practice - SLAs must use plain business language and every target included must be measurable.

 Question

-A consultant has made two recommendations to you in a report: (1) To include legal terminology in your Service Level Agreements (SLAs) (2) It is not necessary to be able to measure all the targets in an SLA Which of the recommendations conform to Service Level Management good practice?
+(1) To include legal terminology in your Service Level Agreements (SLAs) (2) It is not necessary to be able to measure all the targets in an SLA Which of the recommendations conform to Service Level Management good practice?

 Options